siyuan-note/dejavu/README.md

 ## 💡 Introduction

-[DejaVu](https://github.com/siyuan-note/dejavu) is a golang library for data snapshot and synchronization.
+[DejaVu](https://github.com/siyuan-note/dejavu) is the component of data snapshot and sync for SiYuan.

 ## ✨ Features